fabiorino/NeuralNetwork-plays-Pong/README.md

 **NeuralNetwork**
 * `NeuralNetwork.java`: the heart of the whole project.
 I will explain how the Neural Network works later in this documentation.
 * `SaveLoad.java`: it saves/loads the file `synapses.txt`.
 * `LiveView.java`: it renders the neural network live view.
 It generates the JFrame and all the components dynamically.
+The red neurons are the inputs and the outputs.
+The yellow neurons are the hidden layers.

 ## How the Neural Network works
 ### Genetic algorithm